CAR FROM JAPAN - Find best deals of used cars from reliable Japanese sellersSearch Car

 1. What’s the weakest point of a CVT transmission?

 The mechanical structure of CVT is a steel chain about an inch wide that is the main route for transferring power from the engine to the rest of the car.
-If this chain breaks down for some reasons, the transmission will stop functioning.
+If this chain breaks down for some reason, the transmission will stop functioning.

 When the chain fails, it shatters into pieces with shrapnel everywhere.
 A traditional auto shifter does not create such a mess when it fails.
-There could be worn out valves, burnt out clutches, or cracked sun shells, but nothing messy as metal shrapnel.
-Also, not every servicing shop provides the CVT transmission repair or rebuild service.

 2. How long do CVT transmissions last?